CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.7.md

 **eDiscovery** has the ability to help with search, discovery, preservation, review and export of Copilot interactions in Microsoft 365 across Word, Excel, PowerPoint, Teams to name a few.
 It ensures these Copilot conversations are discoverable and actionable through the regular eDiscovery process.
 It also provides the ability to filter for specific Copilot interactions in the query building experience to make it easier to scope the searches.

+>**Note:** You are not expected to perform the following steps.
+This information is provided solely to give you an understanding of the process of creating and using eDiscovery Cases in the Purview portal.

 ### Task 1: Creating an eDiscovery Case

  Here are the steps to create a case on eDiscovery page in the **Microsoft Compliance portal**.